bump-sh/cli/README.md

 - Watch the live preview being updated each time you save your file.
 - The additional `--open` flag helps to automatically open the preview URL in your browser.

+> [!NOTE]
 > You can create as many previews as you like without being authenticated.
 This is a **free and unlimited service**.
-{: .info}

 Please check `bump preview --help` for more usage details

 ### The `overlay` command

 The [Overlay Specification](https://spec.openapis.org/overlay/v1.0.0.html) from the OpenAPI Initiative makes it possible to modify the content of an API definition by adding a layer on top of it.
 That layer helps adding, removing or changing some or all of the content of the original definition.

 The `bump overlay` command takes an original API document, applies the changes from the overlay document, and outputs a modified version.
 No changes are made directly to the original document.